benefits to the economy, the community and the environment

 Long-term socio-economic studies show that farm forestry generates significant employment with 0.2 jobs per 100 hectares before the farm gate, 0.30 - 0.45 / 100 hectares in harvesting and transport and 1.45 / 100 hectares in high value processing.
 The project will create 1.95 - 2.1 jobs / 100 ha = 780 - 840 jobs in timber production plus an additional 80 - 100 in land care.

-We are currently working with landcare, agroforestry, carbon market, farming and timber consultants and supporters to bring this plan to fruition.
+We are working with landcare, agroforestry, carbon market, farming and timber consultants and supporters to bring this plan to fruition.
 If you're interested in further details, have questions or support to offer, please use the contact us tab to get in touch.

 The State Government has recently released its softwood strategy (22nd Sept 2016), essentially planning to increase the pine estate by 10 000 hectares.
 Plantations are an important part of the timber strategy for the south-west and WA Forest Alliance welcomes the Barnett-Grylls Government’s recognition that the future is in wood grown on private land.
 The plan on its own is not sufficiently ambitious to meet WA’s timber needs and current issues with plantation management warrant attention prior to an expansion.
 The sector would benefit from updating its techniques to improve its environmental management planning, financial returns and social impacts.